usnistgov/MATS/docs/source/MATS Summary.rst

 Line-by-line Model
 ++++++++++++++++++++++++++++++++++++
 The line-by-line model is based on the HTP code provided in the `HITRAN Application Programming Interface (HAPI) <https://hitran.org/hapi/>`_.
 For the most part the conventions and definitions used by HITRAN are used in the MATS program.
 However, for some of the advanced line profile parameters the naming convention and temperature dependence is different.
 In the sections below, the temperature and pressure dependence of the various parameters is outlined for clarity.
+Additionally, MATS uses the CODATA values for calculations.

 The Hartmann-Tran profile limiting cases that correspond to several commonly used line profiles.
 These limiting cases are achieved by setting line shape parameters equal to 0.
 The list below indicates the parameters that are not fixed equal to zero in each of the HTP limiting case line shapes.
 For more information about the HTP see the following references: `Recommended isolated-line profile for representing high-resolution spectroscopic transitions (IUPAC Technical Report) <https://www.degruyter.com/view/journals/pac/86/12/article-p1931.xml>`_ and `An isolated line-shape model to go beyond the Voigt profile in spectroscopic databases and radiative transfer codes <https://www.sciencedirect.com/science/article/pii/S0022407313002422>`_